 With intestinal parasites ruled out, our vet prescribed metronidazole to treat inflammation of the large intestine, sucralfate to coat the stomach, and a probiotic to sprinkle on Dexter’s food to help get his gut back in order.

 What To Feed A Dog With Diarrhea From Colitis

 If your veterinarian has confirmed the diarrhea is from colitis, he or she will likely recommend an easy-on-the-gut diet for a period of time.

 Drugs that suppress diarrhea don’t solve long-term problems, so it’s in your dog’s best interest to figure out what caused the problem.

-Knowing what caused your dog’s colitis will help prevent it in the future, but if food is the culprit, an acute condition may become chronic.
+Knowing what caused your Cocker Spaniel’s colitis will help prevent it in the future.
+However, if food is the culprit, an acute condition can become chronic.
 Think about a new car that you fill up with the wrong type of gasoline.
 Sooner or later, things will break down.